RoachNet Brew

 2

-Install the native app.
+Install the cask.

 brew install --cask roachnet